Mega Man (Game Boy)

 At some point, the US and European versions were going to keep the "World" suffix that the Japanese version used.
 No idea why they decided to change it.
 Curiously, the Mega Man 11 trailer video does refer to the Game Boy Mega Man games as "Mega Man World series".

 Interestingly, the location of the TM on the final title screen seems to match up with the early "World" title.

 One track is unused in the game through normal means.
 It seems to be an alternate version of the ending theme, but is instead used in the prototype version of Fire Man's stage (shown above).

 A few level tiles are unused in the final game.
 Some of those tiles appear in a prototype version of Rockman World.

 While Cut Man's stage does have plenty of bottomless pits, there aren't any spikes present.
 In addition, if one of these is placed in the stage, it is miscolored and does not harm Mega Man at all.

 Tiles for a boss door.
-These were used in the prototype, however the final game uses different door graphics, rendering these tiles unused.
+These were used in the prototype and the early Fire Man stage (shown above), however the final game uses different door graphics, rendering these tiles unused.
 The equivalent door graphics for every other stage no longer exist.

 Some unused cloud tiles.
 These should have appeared at the bottom of the screen, but don't.

 These tiles are used as a border for the Dr. Wily logo in the prototype and early versions of the level.
 For whatever reason, they're not used in the final version.